 Respect for one’s elders, that’s a South East Asian thing, right?
 Though hassled grandparents might be sparing a thought for the older people at the wrong end of Mao’s Cultural Revolution, the frequent references to the honouring of family and tradition in a film about a character who boldly goes her own way neatly sums up Disney’s current cake/eat position on inherited values – they’re a serving suggestion.

 It all adds to the fun.
 Talking of adding, here’s another Disney Princess to put in the premier league.

-Raya and the Last Dragon – buy movie-related merchandise at Amazon
+Raya and the Last Dragon – Watch it/buy it at Amazon

 I am an Amazon affiliate

 © Steve Morrissey 2021